The History of Gold Hill, NC

 A New Era in Gold Mining

 By the 1880’s “The New Gold Hill Ltd. Mining Co.” was established in London, England.
 The company purchased holdings at Gold Hill and produced equal amounts of gold for another twenty years at considerable profits.
 The Gold Hill mines ceased production by 1915.
-Explorations were made again in 1950 but proved to be too costly for the company as that time.
+Explorations were made again in 1950 but at that time proved to be too costly.

 Gold Hill Today

-Today the Barnhardt Gold Mine and the Randolph Gold Mine, are two of four gold mines located on the 70 acre Gold Hill Mines Historic Park.
-The Historic Gold Hill and Mines Foundation, Inc., a non-profit organization was formed in 1992 to restore and preserve the mining property as a park for the community.
-The Gold Hill Rail Trail (the railroad corridor right-of-way through the park which extends into Cabarrus County) was developed in 2005 as a partnership with The Land Trust for Central North Carolina (Three Rivers Land Trust).
+Today the Barnhardt Gold Mine and the Randolph Gold Mine, are two of four gold mines located in the restored gold mining town.
+They’re located in the 70 acre Gold Hill Mines Historic Park.
+The Historic Gold Hill and Mines Foundation, Inc., a non-profit organization was formed in 1992.
+The mission was to restore and preserve the mining property as a park for the community.
+The Gold Hill Rail Trail (the railroad corridor right-of-way through the park which extends into Cabarrus County) was developed in 2005 as a partnership with Land Trust of Central North Carolina / Three Rivers Land Trust.
 The trail was added as an additional hiking venture through Gold Hill Mines Historic Park.

-The town of Gold Hill today is a small shopping village with a quaint collection of retail shops and a restaurant, all connected by wooden side walks.
+The town of Gold Hill today is a small shopping village with a quaint collection of retail shops and a restaurant.
+Wooden side walks connect the shops throughout town.
 Only two original stores remain standing today.
 Mauney’s 1840 Store and the E.H.
 Montgomery General Store, both built around 1840, continue to serve as anchors to history in the community.
-The Gold Hill Historic Preservation Society, Inc. was formed in 1993 to preserve the original buildings and rescue and restore additional buildings to recreate the town of Gold Hill.
+The Gold Hill Historic Preservation Society, Inc. was formed in 1993.
+It’s mission is to preserve the original buildings and rescue and restore additional buildings to recreate the town of Gold Hill.